 Speaking generally, SIG SG 550 is a good rifle.
-It’s typical Swiss high quality, although a little heavier than similar service rifles.
-Part of that weight increase is that it has a somewhat longer barrel, which gives it a small increase in range compared to the AK-74 (and obviously a greater increase in range than the M4 Carbine).
+Although a little heavier than similar service rifles, it’s typical Swiss high quality.
+Part of that weight increase is that it has a somewhat longer barrel, which gives it a slight increase in range compared to the AK-74 (and a greater increase in range than the M4 Carbine).

 How does the SIG SG 550 compare to the other assault rifles?

 The SIG 550 is very finely machined.
 Of course.
 It’s Swiss.
 That automatically makes it nicer than any other AK derivative.
 And more expensive.
 Yes, I do consider the 550 a loose derivative of the AK.
 None of the others comes close.
 So its main competition is the AR/M16.

 The piston system of the SIG SG 550 makes shooting a much less pungent experience.
 All the hot gas gets dumped out over the handguards.
 In the AR, it goes back into the receiver, heating it and blowing through the gaps into the shooter’s face.
 The piston does add weight at the end of the gun where it’s most noticeable.
 AR shooters like lightweight handguards to cut weight even more.
 The SIG SG 550 swings much more slowly, or it feels like it does.